Tory leadership race: Who are the contenders and where do they stand on Brexit?

 – Michael Gove

-The Environment Secretary is set to announce on Sunday that he will run to be next prime minister (Ladbrokes 8/1).
+The Environment Secretary announced on Sunday that he is running to be next prime minister (Ladbrokes 8/1).

 His intervention is likely to cause concern to current front-runner Boris Johnson, after a spectacular falling-out between the two former allies in the 2016 leadership contest helped destroy both men’s chances of the top job.